Compound Evidence level Why it's listed

 Best Peptides for Skin and Anti-Aging

-These four peptides represent the most discussed compounds in skin and anti-aging contexts.
-Each is listed with its evidence level, regulatory status, and a link to its full compound page.
-This curation separates cosmetic skincare evidence from systemic anti-aging claims and does not provide dosing, treatment, or purchasing guidance.
+These four compounds appear in skin and anti-aging conversations, but their evidence records differ.
+Each entry lists its evidence level, regulatory context, and full compound page.
+This curation keeps topical cosmetic evidence separate from systemic anti-aging claims and does not provide dosing, treatment, or purchasing guidance.

 # Compound Evidence level Why it's listed